invertase/react-native-firebase/codorials/authentication-with-firebase/facebook-login.md

 ## Installing `react-native-fbsdk`

-Luckily as Facebook own React Native, they provide a handy wrapper around the own SDK to integrate with React Native, called [`react-native-fbsdk`](https://github.com/facebook/react-native-fbsdk).
+Luckily as Facebook own React Native, they provide a handy wrapper around their own SDK to integrate with React Native, called [`react-native-fbsdk`](https://github.com/facebook/react-native-fbsdk).

 ```bash
 npm install --save react-native-fbsdk
 ```

-To save explaining how to install this library, refer to their [documentation[(https://developers.facebook.com/docs/react-native) on how to install the library into your React Native project on both Android & iOS.
+To save explaining how to install this library, refer to their [documentation](https://developers.facebook.com/docs/react-native) on how to install the library into your React Native project on both Android & iOS.

 ## Creating a credential